 Disorders involving airway, swallowing and/or voice functions are often complex and may require treatment by more than one medical specialist.
 The center has been developed to provide seamless care for pediatric voice disorders across multiple medical subspecialties including pediatric otolaryngology, gastroenterology and pulmonology, as well as for the full range of diagnostic testing services.
 Our unique multidisciplinary approach enhances diagnosis, management and communication of voice disorders and airway problems with primary care providers.

 At MassGeneral Hospital for Children, we know that the time of your child’s diagnosis and treatment is a very stressful one and we strive to provide an open, welcoming environment.
 We believe that no one knows a child as well as the parent does: parents, along with primary care providers, become our partners in a child's care and have an active voice in all treatment plans.

 Pediatric patients who may benefit from the center include those with:

 The center is actively involved in clinical investigation with a goal toward improving the care of these children.
 Among the projects the center is focusing on are the following:

 NIH funded study to evaluate the efficacy of voice therapy in children ages 6 to 10 with hoarseness and vocal nodules (enrolled children will receive the therapy at no cost)

-Learn more about the Pediatric Airway, Swallowing and Voice Center.
+Learn more about the Pediatric Airway, Voice and Swallowing Center.